 About This Journal

-Kaleidoscope was conceptualized in 1998 by a group of graduate students in the Department of Speech Communication at Southern Illinois University, Carbondale (SIUC), and the original idea focused on developing a print journal that would provide a scholarly forum for SIUC graduate students.
+Kaleidoscope was conceptualized in 1998 by a group of graduate students in the Department of Communication Studies at Southern Illinois University, Carbondale (SIUC), and the original idea focused on developing a print journal that would provide a scholarly forum for SIUC graduate students.
 The hope was that sharing our research with colleagues might contribute to disciplinary dialogues in areas as diverse as communication pedagogy, intercultural communication, language and social interaction, performance studies, philosophy of communication, and rhetoric.

 In 2002, the idea to expand Kaleidoscope’s graduate community to the discipline at large was born out of a desire to develop a dialogue amongst other graduate students whose interests include qualitative, interpretive, and critical/cultural approaches to Communication Studies and cognate areas.
 In its current form, then, Kaleidoscope is a print and electronic forum intended to be attractive to graduate students who work at the intersections of philosophy, theory, and practical application of qualitative communication research.